DC Super Hero Girls: Novels

 Random House is publishing a series of text-only novels.

-Original series

 Lisa Yee wrote every novel for the original series which each focus primarily on one character's experiences as a student at Super Hero High.
 American "big box" retailer Target has released special editions of the Wonder Woman and Batgirl novels that include additional materials (character profiles and posters).

-Rebooted series

-The novels for the rebooted series are written by Erica David.

 Graphic novels

-The DC Graphic Novels for Kids imprint is publishing a series of graphic novels.